In which areas is a Simplicity Cremation available?

 It is a common misconception that the coffin is recycled after a cremation.
 Find out what happens to the coffin after a cremation here.

 What happens after the cremation?

-This depends on the service you have selected.
-After an unattended funeral has taken place, the ashes will be respectfully scattered on your behalf in our garden of remembrance or can be returned to you on request.
-The ashes will be returned to you in a simple container after an intimate or attended funeral.
+There are a number of options for what to do with the ashes after the cremation has happened, and our staff and those at the crematorium will be able to assist you with this.
+As standard, after an unattended funeral has taken place, the ashes can be respectfully scattered on your behalf in our garden of remembrance, or can be returned to you on request.
+After an intimate or attended funeral, the ashes will be returned to you in a simple container.

 Does a Simplicity Cremation have religious aspects?